-- 62. (1) Parliament shall by law provide for regulating- - Recruitment, etc., of defence services. - (a) the raising and maintaining of the defence services of Bangladesh and of their reserves; - (b) the grant of commissions therein: - (c) the appointment of chiefs of staff of the defence services, and their salaries and allowances; and - (d) the discipline and other matters relating to those services and reserves. - (2) Until Parliament by law provides for the matters specified in clause (1) the President may, by order, provide for such of them as are not already subject to existing law.
+- 62. (A) Parliament shall by law provide for regulating - - (a) the raising and maintaining of the defence services of Bangladesh and of their reserves; - (b) the grant of commissions therein; - (c) the appointment of chiefs of staff of the defence services, and their salaries and allowances; and - (d) the discipline and other matters relating to those services and reserves.